hariPrasadCoder/myrealproduct-perks-hub/README.md

 ## How can I deploy this project?

+### Deploying with Lovable

 Simply open [Lovable](https://lovable.dev/projects/23bd6d2b-1785-412e-8c79-6bb2007708c1) and click on Share -> Publish.

+### Deploying with Coolify

+See [COOLIFY_DEPLOYMENT.md](./COOLIFY_DEPLOYMENT.md) for detailed instructions on deploying to Coolify, including how to properly configure environment variables.

 ## Can I connect a custom domain to my Lovable project?